kVarunkk/MERN-Twitter-clone/README.md

 - Customize account
 - Tweet
 - Comment
+- Retweet
+- Follow user
 - Like tweets and comments
-- Retweet
 - Edit tweets and comments
 - Delete tweets and comments
-- Follow

 ## Bugs

 - Cannot tweet images when tweeting via the 'tweet' button in the sidebar
-- Image which has been selected in the previous tweet is automatically tweeted again even though no image is selected
+- Image which has been selected in the previous tweet is automatically tweeted again even though no image is selected(Done using multer)

 ## Contribute